-After two months of bankruptcy proceedings in May 1992 AppleTree reorganized its company and restructured its debt.
-The chain announced they would shrink from 83 locations down to 50, by mostly closing stores outside of Houston.
-The Longterm Credit Bank of Japan, which had been one of the largest initial investors in the company, announced its intent to swap debt for stock in AppleTree.
+After two months of bankruptcy proceedings in May 1992, AppleTree reorganized its company and restructured its debt.
+The chain announced it would shrink from 83 locations to 50 by mostly closing stores outside Houston.
+The Longterm Credit Bank of Japan, one of the company’s largest initial investors, announced its intent to swap debt for stock in AppleTree.
 The company also took their union contract to the bankruptcy court to be nullified, to allow them to make wage changes without negotiations.
 By June 1992 the Union was threatening to strike if Union demands could not be matched by AppleTree.
 While employees had already been subjected to cuts, AppleTree’s plan to deal with a strike was to fire striking employees and replace them.
-By July 1992 AppleTree was down to 59 locations and had received approval to cancel union contracts and begin wage concessions.
-Union officials responded to this by asking customers to boycott the store prior to starting a strike.
-Within a few days, Federal Mediators were sent in to help avoid a strike, as both sides agreed it would likely kill the company.
-Despite the assistance of professionals negotiations ground to a halt only a few days later.
-Issues the Union took with the new contracts included not only wages, but also hours given, days per week, insurances coverage, and non-reduced executive pay.
-With no progress, Union leaders began a strike on July 16, 1992.
+By July 1992, AppleTree was down to 59 locations and was approved to cancel union contracts and begin wage concessions.
+Union officials asked customers to boycott the store before starting a strike.
+Within a few days, Federal Mediators were sent in to help avoid a strike, as both sides agreed it would likely kill the company despite the assistance of professionals, negotiations ground to a halt only a few days later.
+Issues the Union took with the new contracts included wages, hours given, days per week, insurance coverage, and non-reduced executive pay.
+After stalling progress, union leaders began a strike on July 16, 1992.
 AppleTree executives took a very Safeway-style corporate response hiring replacement workers as needed and distributing manuals to managers explaining how to cut meat, deal with vandalism, and even disperse picketers.

 During this time AppleTree’s P.R. was mainly focused on repairing their image.
 One of these attempts was the Molly Campaign.